 The traditional clay animation process would be advanced by the animation firm Laika, which is known for films like Coraline and ParaNorman.
 Instead of hand-drawing the characters, the company used 3D printing to create thousands of different facial expressions for them.
 They would then switch from one facial expression to the next at a smooth, fluid pace as if the figures were conversing.

-Claymation movies are made similar to stop motion animation.
+Claymation movies are made similarly to stop-motion animation.
 The main distinction is primarily determined by the materials used to create your characters and sets.

 Step-by-Step Guide to Making Claymation Movies